ncsa/Delta_doc/docs/source/visualization.rst

 Following: https://www.sdsc.edu/education_and_training/tutorials1/visit.html, below are the screenshots for using Delta in a similar way.

 .. note::
-   Pick a unique login node, .bashrc on Delta.

-   Choose either dt-login01 or dt-login02 (not dt-login) to keep SSH tunnel connections working smoothly.
+   **Pick a unique login node, .bashrc on Delta.** Choose either dt-login01 or dt-login02 (not dt-login) to keep SSH tunnel connections working smoothly.
 Be sure to SSH to that login node **before** you proceed (if you have not logged into it before).
-Visit cannot deal with the initial login confirmation of a new host key.
+VisIt cannot deal with the initial login confirmation of a new host key.

-   Add to your $HOME/.bashrc (for the remote visit gui):
+   Add to your $HOME/.bashrc (for the remote VisIt GUI):

    module load visit

-**Adjust Maximum processors to fit your requirements.**
+Adjust Maximum processors to fit your requirements:

 ..  image:: aux_pages/images/visit_client_server/01_visit_host_settings.png
     :alt: delta host profile settings